Should I Get a Heat Pump? Your 2025 Guide

 Water-source heat pumps require your property to be physically near a body of water that your pump can draw heat from and, as such, aren’t too common.

 A ground-source heat pump is slightly more common, drawing heat from the soil around your home.
-However, this type of heat pump requires your property to have a large outdoor space where the pipes needed for this type of heat pump will be laid horizontally or vertically in trenches.
+However, this type of heat pump requires your property to have a large outdoor space.
+The pipes needed for this type of heat pump will be laid horizontally or vertically in trenches.
 This groundwork often also significantly adds to the cost of your heat pump.

 In contrast, air-source heat pumps take up much less space and are easier to install, requiring an outdoor unit of similar size to an air conditioner and cylinder and control unit indoors.